dltk-ai/qubitai-dltk/docs/source/getting_started/index.rst

 ApiKey Generation
 -----------------

-1. Once you login, to access DLTK Cloud, click on the Console button or the console tab available in the menu bar.
+1. Once you login, to access DLTK Cloud, click on the Console button or the Console tab available in the menu bar.

 2. Click on the Projects menu dropdown and select Create App